Forceflow/cuda_voxelizer/README.md

  * Nvidia also has a voxel library called [GVDB](https://developer.nvidia.com/gvdb), that does a lot more than just voxelizing.

 ## Todo / Possible future work
-This is on my list of nice things to add.
-Don't hesistate to crack one of these yourself and make a PR!
+This is on my list of "nice things to add".

  * Noncubic grid support
  * Memory limits test